matteo-bruni/gi-stub-gen/README.md

 As an example:
 * `gi._gi.FunctionInfo` vs `GIRepository.FunctionInfo`: The Python wrapper adds pythonic methods (like `get_arguments()`) and hide the C-level methods like `get_n_args` and `get_arg`.
 These changes are missing when looking through `GIRepository` resulting in inconsistencies with respect to reality.

-## ⚠️ Disclaimer

-> [!WARNING]
-> I am not a GI/PyGObject expert.
-This project started as a learning exercise to understand the internals of GObject Introspection.
-Mistakes are possible, and feedback is highly appreciated!

 ## ✅ Todo
 - [ ] Add comprehensive test suite.
 - [ ] Create Docker-based build system for consistent environment reproduction.
 - [ ] typing.overload hides the parents implementations.
 We are using this for signals connect() methods.
 TODO: for each class traverse the MRO and collect all overloads for methods that are overloaded in parents too. or get_parent() and check if method exists there.
-- [ ] Handle VFunctionInfo (virtual functions) ??? no examples
-- [ ] Handle UnionInfo ??? no examples maybe GLib.TokenValue?
-- [ ] in generated __init__ class constructor add all the params from superclasses __init__ methods. (eg see Gtk.Box should also have Gtk.Widget __init__ params)

 ## Bug GObject